openebs-archive/openebs-docs/docs/alphafeatures.md

 For detailed instructions on how to get started with the new cStor operators please refer this [Quick-start guide](https://github.com/openebs/cstor-operators/blob/master/docs/quick.md).

-## NDM - Discover Partitions

-OpenEBS 1.10 added a feature in NDM to help with discovering partitions and virtual drives that don't have any uniquely identifiable attributes like a serial number or WWN.
-This feature makes use of the partition/filesystem id if it exists or will create a partition on an empty block device and use that partition id for unique identification.

-This feature is not yet ready for production use cases and can be enabled via a feature gate flag.
-The feature gate can be enabled by:
-- adding an additional arg (`--feature-gates=GPTBasedUUID`) to NDM DaemonSet or
-- via setting the Helm flags `featureGates.enabled=true` and `featureGates.GPTBasedUUID.enabled=true`

 ## Support for ARM64

 OpenEBS 1.10 support arm64 images for cStor, Jiva and Local PV engines.
 The ARM64 version of OpenEBS can be deployed using the following [YAML](https://openebs.github.io/charts/openebs-operator-arm-dev.yaml).